Orbis-SPNDAO/.github/profile/README.md

 - The subscriber could be an institutional fund, an e-commerce site, an investment club, or even a DAO member who wishes to leverage the data and insights that the community-owned data economy has created.

+## Challenges & Future Iterations:

+- In general, as we tried to build use cases for multiple bounties, we experienced some difficulties working with tools still in development without a lot of documentation and informal documentation of StackOverflow threads and the like.

+- One of the biggest challenges is the reliability of data encryption.
+We had to deal with the conundrum of the transparency of blockchain and being an open-source project.
+We realized that there were risks in embedding the decryption key in the membership SBT smart contract.
+The solution we came up with was to map the key in the admin NFT smart contract.

+- Future iterations to enhance the solution include storing the decryption key (“admin NFT”) in a Gnosis multi-sig and enforcing collecting a certain number of approval signatures for decryption; exploring and incorporating a privacy layer such as Aztec.

+- Another challenge is to maintain secure storage and retrieval of data while also storing the data in a trustless decentralized manner.
+For the MVP, the CSV file that a DAO member contributes is automatically downloaded to the admin’s local machine once a member’s SBT is decrypted.
+This is clearly not appropriate for real-world practice.
+Future iterations include routing the individual datasets to secure cloud storage; setting up infrastructure for confidential computing; exploring possibilities for compute-over-data.

+- Manual data uploads vs. integration of Plaid API in the future.
+For the MVP, the onboarding process of any prospective DAO members starts with uploading a csv file to IPFS.
+The data from each user is stored temporarily in a cloud server.
+After the data is uploaded and encrypted, the data stored on the cloud server is deleted.
+This manual process requires the end user to remove sensitive PII (personal identifiable information) manually and we have to assume that the data from each user has a standardized schema.
+The next step post-hackathon is to explore and implement integration with Plaid API.
+This serves two purposes:
+	- Standardizing and automating the funnel of data.
+	- Zero-knowledge KYC and mitigation of Sybil attacks.

 ## How It's Made

 The tech stack that we’ve used for building the dApp consists of